The Most Spooktacular Halloween Houses in New Jersey

 Margate City: Ari Goldberger’s late sister loved Halloween, and he realized his massive display is in tribute to her.
 The house at 8705 Ventnor Ave. is decked out for the season, with giant decorations taking over the property.

-Nutley: Pirates Swamp Cove will live up to its name by having the fog machine going all weekend in the swamp; watch out for the cannons at 59 Hillside Crescent.
+Nutley: Pirates Swamp Cove will live up to its name by having the fog machine going all weekend in the swamp; watch out for the cannons at 59 Hillside Crescent – with the 2024 theme of Hillside Castle Of Horror.
 Then, take the drive to Cadmus Street for Nutley Halloween House, where you can take a picture with Betty and Barry Bones, hit the buttons to hear the pumpkins talk, watch a skeleton bartender pour a “stiff” drink, and make a donation to Nutley Family Service Bureau.

 STAFF PHOTO / West End Avenue, Ridgewood

 Ridgewood: This free spooky maze at 124 Sheridan Terrace welcomes ghouls of all ages.
 Wander the maze and you’re sure to get turned around as you make your way through a secret passage.
 Come after dark and you may see a few creepy clowns, too.
-There’s also a house on West End Avenue that includes a zombie cemetery walkthrough.
-Hours are Fridays and Saturdays from October 13, plus Halloween night.
+There’s also an intense house on West End Avenue that includes a zombie cemetery walkthrough.
 There’s a less spooky hour for kids before the main attraction opens each night.

 MARLIN MANOR

-Toms River: Terror on South Main is open this year from dusk to 11 p.m., ready to send you running and screaming!
+Toms River: Terror on South Main is ready to send you running and screaming!
 Visitors can drive by or walk around this frightful scene.
-You can also visit the Ferone Family Not So Spooky Light Show, which sets up a display at 184 Yellowbank Rd. as a fundraiser for the Popcorn Park Zoo.
+You can also visit the Ferone Family Not So Spooky Light Show, which sets up a display at 184 Yellowbank Rd. as a fundraiser for the Popcorn Park Zoo; stop by daily from dusk to 9 pm from October 12-31.

 Union Beach: The Gress House Holiday Light Spectacular takes place at 14 Johnson Ave. every year with lights and festive blow molds, both for Halloween and Christmas.